 Weekendish: The best of the week's reads

-A collection of some of the best reads from the BBC News website this week, with an injection of your comments.
+A collection of some of the best reads from the BBC News website this week.

 Here are some things we've enjoyed this week from elsewhere around the web: